geraldolsribeiro/microCI/docs/index.md

 Every step in the process is fully reproducible across various environments:

-* Developer's workstation
+* Developer workstations
-* Servers for automatic builds after commits
+* Build servers triggered by commits
-* Servers for deployment to production
+* Deployment servers for production releases

-With microCI, the same tool, free of dependencies, can be used seamlessly in both development and production environments.
+With microCI, the same zero-dependency tool works seamlessly in both development and production environments.